fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 <div class="content">

 TypeScript is a programming language designed for large-scale JavaScript development created by Microsoft.
 For example, Microsoft's <i>Azure Management Portal</i> (1,2 million lines of code) and <i>Visual Studio Code</i> (300 000 lines of code) have both been written in TypeScript.
-To support building large-scale JavaScript applications, TypeScript offers features such as better development-time tooling, static code analysis, compile-time type checking and code level documentation.
+To support building large-scale JavaScript applications, TypeScript offers features such as better development-time tooling, static code analysis, compile-time type checking and code-level documentation.

 ### Main principle

-TypeScript is a typed superset of JavaScript, and eventually it's compiled into plain JavaScript code.
+TypeScript is a typed superset of JavaScript, and eventually, it's compiled into plain JavaScript code.
 The programmer is even able to decide the version of the generated code, as long as it's ECMAScript 3 or newer.
-TypeScript being a superset of JavaScript means that it includes all the features of JavaScript and its own additional features as well.
-In other words, all existing JavaScript code is actually valid TypeScript.
+TypeScript being a superset of JavaScript means that it includes all the features of JavaScript and its additional features as well.
+In other words, all existing JavaScript code is valid TypeScript.

 TypeScript consists of three separate, but mutually fulfilling parts: